And where did it all start?

 In 1984, a small country fair sub-committee was put in place and the day was moved to the 3rd Sunday in October and the famous Udder Tug was born with many sponsors coming on board.
 Approximately 4,000 people attended this family day out in the country of non-stop entertainment with a country flair.

 Well, as we continue to move onwards, the big thing that has changed is that it’s getting bigger.
-The rest is the same – it’s still a great fun, good value family day, another great company in the dairy industry, Fleurieu Milk Company, are the major sponsor and yes, the Udder Tug is alive and well.
+The rest is the same – it’s still a great fun, good value family day and yes, the Udder Tug is alive and well.
 The local businesses and community continue to sponsor and support the event, so why not come along and be part of this significant community event in beautiful Battunga Country.